No Way Out (Puff Daddy album): Accolades

 In the United States, the album topped on the Billboard charts, with 561,000 copies sold in the first week.
 The album topped music charts worldwide for 24 non-consecutive weeks.
 In 1998, No Way Out would win the Grammy Award for the Best Rap Album.
 On September 7, 2000, the album was certified seven-times platinum by the Recording Industry Association of America (RIAA).
 In 1997, among the ten songs that reached at number one on the Billboard Hot 100 list, four of them belonged to Bad Boy Records.

 The album spawned two Billboard Hot 100 number-one singles – "Can't Nobody Hold Me Down" and "I'll Be Missing You" – and the "number 2" singles "Been Around the World" and "It's All About the Benjamins".
 The longest reign of the label's four hits was this single "I'll Be Missing You", which topped the charts for 11 weeks.
-The melody for "I'll Be Missing You" is sampled from The Police's 1983 hit "Every Breath You Take".
-This successful album led to Puff Daddy to be named as one of Forbes' 40th highest-paid entertainers, along with southern hip hop rapper Master P and Oprah Winfrey.
+The melody for "I'll Be Missing You" is sampled from the Police's 1983 hit "Every Breath You Take".
+This successful album led to Combs to be named as one of Forbes' 40th highest-paid entertainers, along with rapper Master P and Oprah Winfrey.

-The music video for "Been Around the World" features cameo appearances by Jennifer Lopez, playing Puff Daddy's love interest in a fictional storyline.
+The music video for "Been Around the World" features cameo appearances by singer Jennifer Lopez, playing Combs's love interest in a fictional storyline.
 Its positive reception led to widespread rumors of a personal relationship between the two in the media.
-This was later confirmed when Puff Daddy and Lopez dated for a period of time in the late 1990s.
+This was later confirmed when Combs and Lopez dated for a period of time in the late 1990s.
 Furthermore, the music video for "Victory" was one of the most expensive videos ever made.
-The song titled "No Way Out" performed by Puff Daddy, appeared on the soundtrack for the film Money Talks (1997), but is not included on this album.
+The song titled "No Way Out" performed by Combs, appeared on the soundtrack for the film Money Talks (1997), but is not included on this album.

-Critical and commercial performance

-Upon its release, No Way Out was a significant commercial success, particularly in the United States where it reached number one on the Billboard 200 in its first week, selling 561,000 copies.
-It also produced five commercially successful singles, the most successful of these being the worldwide hit "I'll Be Missing You", a tribute song aimed at The Notorious B.I.G., which became the first rap song ever to debut at number one on the Billboard Hot 100, and remained at the top of the chart for 11 consecutive weeks, whilst topping several other charts worldwide.
-The other four singles, the Billboard hits "Can't Nobody Hold Me Down", "It's All About the Benjamins", "Been Around the World" and "Victory", were also commercially successful, and all except the latter peaked in the top two positions of the Billboard Hot 100.
-On September 7, 2000, the album was certified septuple platinum by the Recording Industry Association of America for sales of 7,000,000+ copies in the United States: to date, it remains Combs' most commercially successful album.